Deadline for applications: 5 July 2023, 16h00 CAT (South Africa time)

 The flagship publication of CAHF, the Housing Finance in Africa Yearbook, is a highly-respected source of information on the state of the housing finance sector on the continent, targeted for housing finance practitioners, investors, researchers and government officials.
-2022 will mark our 13th edition, which will be launched in early November 2022–containing 55 country profiles, and published in English and French.
+2023 will mark our 14th edition, which will be launched 31 October 2023 – containing 55 country profiles, and published in English and French.

 The Housing Finance in Africa Yearbook provides a current update of practice and developments in housing finance in Africa, reflecting the dynamic change and growth evident in the market in each country and region.
 While the general aim of the Yearbook is to offer a broad overview of housing finance and housing development in Africa, special emphasis is placed on the key challenge of housing affordability and access to housing processes for low income households, as well as the critical need for housing products and finance that are explicitly targeted at the income profiles of the majority.

 All profiles will reflect updated information and data on housing finance markets across these countries and regions.
-The 2022 Yearbook profiles will follow the same basic structure as last year’s edition, but is more aligned to CAHF’s Data Agenda process this year and will therefore also consider gender and climate change / green issues in relation to affordable housing.
-Profiles are limited to between 3 600 – 4000 words excluding references and text boxes, and are delivered in either English or French.
+The 2023 Yearbook profiles will follow the same basic structure as last year’s edition, with some amendments.
+Profiles are limited to between 3 500 – 4000 words (depending on the language) excluding references and text boxes, and are delivered in either English or French.

-This call for proposals is for the editing of the 2022 country profiles and for the completing and / or writing up of country profiles in cases where the originally appointed author does not deliver by deadline or to the required standard.
+This call for applications is for the editing of the 2023 country profiles and for the completing and / or writing up of country profiles in cases where the originally appointed author does not deliver by deadline or to the required standard.

 - Applicants should have a background in the housing and housing finance sector in Africa.
-Knowledge of climate change, green building and gender issues is a bonus.
 Editors will be required to engage with profile content in accordance with the Terms of Reference provided.

 - Applicants should demonstrate excellent writing skills in either English or French.